 The Urban County of San Luis Obispo annually submits an action plan to apply for federal grant funds from the U.S. Department of Housing and Urban Development (HUD) in order to receive grant funds under the Community Development Block Grant (CDBG) program, HOME investment partnerships (HOME) program, and the Emergency Solutions Grant (ESG) program.
-This year's action plan is the 2018 Action Plan which is the third action plan of the 2015-2019 Consolidated Plan.
+This year's action plan is the 2018 Action Plan which is the fourth action plan of the 2015-2019 Consolidated Plan.
 The 2018 Action Plan will outline a list of specific projects for funding with CDBG, HOME, and ESG funds.
-The 2018 Action plan serves as an application for HUD funds that must be submitted to HUD by May 15, 2018.
+The 2018 Action plan serves as an application for HUD funds that must be submitted to HUD by August 16, 2018.
 The County of San Luis Obispo also participates in the Continuum of Care (CoC) program to provide financial assistance to homeless related programs.
 The Urban County comprises of the following seven jurisdictions with the County of San Luis Obispo being the lead agency to administer HUD grant funds.

-- 1. City of Arroyo Grande

-- 2. City of Atascadero

-- 3. City of Pismo Beach

-- 4. City of Paso Robles

-- 5. City of Morro Bay

-- 6. City of San Luis Obispo

-- 7. County of San Luis Obispo
+City of Arroyo Grande, City of Atascadero, City of Pismo Beach, City of Paso Robles, City of Morro Bay, City of San Luis Obispo, and County of San Luis Obispo

 The Urban County will use \$1,912,980 in CDBG funds, \$1,051,839 in HOME funds, and \$148,036 in ESG funds for projects and services that will address unmet community needs by providing gap financing for vital services and facilities.
 The Urban County started the preparation of the 2018 Action Plan in September 2017 with conducting public workshops and hearings to identify unmet community needs.
 The unmet community needs are homeless related services and affordable housing for very low and low income households, particularly for seniors and homeless populations.
-The 2015-2019 Consolidated Plan also considers these unmet community needs as its two highest priority's needs.
-Finally, San Luis Obispo County is among the least affordable places in the nation.
-Apart from the two high priority needs (affordable housing needs and gaps in homeless services), economic development and public facilities were indicated as unmet community needs.
 While the Urban County receiving less and less HUD funding every year, the Urban County recognizes that it must spend the valuable HUD funds on projects that result in the production or preservation of affordable housing for low income families and continue funding the operation of homeless shelters.
 This funding expenditure strategy is supported with the 2015-2019 Consolidated Plan.